CodeReclaimers/neat-python/docs/module_summaries.rst

     scheme: explicit fitness sharing with fixed-time species stagnation.
 For class requirements, see :ref:`reproduction-interface-label`.

     :param dict config: Configuration object, in this implementation a dictionary.
-    :param object reporters: A :py:class:`ReporterSet` object.
+    :param object reporters: A :py:class:`ReporterSet <reporting.ReporterSet>` object.
-    :param object stagnation: A :py:class:`DefaultStagnation` object - current code partially depends on internals of this class (a TODO is noted to correct this)
+    :param object stagnation: A :py:class:`DefaultStagnation <stagnation.DefaultStagnation>` object - current code partially depends on internals of this class (a TODO is noted to correct this)

     .. py:classmethod:: parse_config(param_dict)